 Through a ten-step approach, the Additive Sustainability Footprint (ASF) tool allows its users to assess and promote the sustainable production and use of PVC additives across entire product life cycles, including the role of additives in the performance of PVC products.
 The ASF tool is an industry-wide methodology based on the Sustainability Life Cycle Assessment approach developed by The Natural Step.

-VinylPlus®, the Voluntary Commitment to sustainable development of the European PVC industry, proactively developed the ASF tool to ensure:
+VinylPlus®, the European PVC industry’s commitment to sustainable development, proactively developed the ASF tool to ensure:

 More than 200 different additives are used to convert PVC into thousands of applications.
 These additives provide a wide range of benefits to PVC products and allow these products to efficiently meet fundamental human needs, for example through improved longevity and lifetime service, reduced maintenance and replacement costs, and enhanced functionality and recyclability.